RCBD using Regression

 Figure 1 – Dummy coding of RCBD for regression

 Figure 1 shows the dummy variable coding for Example 1.
-There are 5 dummy variables (T10, T15, T20, T25, T30) corresponding to the treatment groups and 3 dummy variables (F2, F3, F4) corresponding to the fields (the blocking factor).
+There are 5 dummy variables (T10, T15, T20, T25, T30) corresponding to the treatment groups.
+There are 3 dummy variables (F2, F3, F4) corresponding to the fields (the blocking factor).
 We now use the Real Statistics Multiple Regression data analysis tool with X Range I2:Q26 and Y Range R2:Q26 to get the output shown in Figure 2 (only the portion of the output that we need is displayed).

 RCBD regression full model